aai-institute/nnbench/docs/tutorials/duckdb.md

 --8<-- "examples/bq/benchmarks.py"
 ```

-Running both of these benchmarks produces a benchmark record, which we can save to disk using the `FileIO` class.
+Running both of these benchmarks produces a benchmark result, which we can save to disk using the `FileIO` class.

 ```python
 import nnbench